mlua-rs/rustmoon/README.md

 Lua uses exceptions a lot (both in lua + in the C api).
 C by it's nature doesn't have exceptions, so the C api uses `setjmp` and `longjmp`.

-Replace with Rust native implementation of exceptions.
+This has all already been wrapped in Rust code so that you get native rust exceptions.

 ## Wrapping